Testing the robustness of the BAO determination in the presence of massive neutrinos: Introduction

 But all these tests have mostly assumed that neutrinos are massless, even though recent experimental findings on neutrino flavour oscillations support the existence of massive neutrinos, setting the lower bound for the lightest neutrino specie to $m_{\nu}>0.048$ eV \cite{neutrino_oscill_mass}.
 Neutrino oscillations experiments can determine the neutrino's mass differences, but are not sensitive to the absolute mass scale and leave the upper bound mass unconstrained.
 Results from the Karlsruhe Tritium Neutrino (KATRIN)\footnote{\href{https://www.katrin.kit.edu}{https://www.katrin.kit.edu}} experiment set the upper bound for the total effective mass of neutrinos, $M_{\nu}=\sum_i m_i$, to $M_{\nu}<0.45\,{\rm eV}$ at 90$\%$ confidence level \cite{KATRIN}.

 The tightest constraint for the upper bound of the total mass of neutrinos comes from cosmology.
 Massive neutrinos play a significant role in the history of the Universe and in the formation of structures.
 In particular, due to their free-streaming, they smooth out the inhomogeneities in the universe and affect the growth of cosmic clustering.
 As a consequence, the observable matter density power spectrum is damped on small scales \cite{Massive_neutrinos_review}.
 Although this effect is expected to be small, their signature on the large-scale structure (LSS) can be measured and used to constrain their masses.
 The latest result of the Dark Energy Spectroscopic Instrument (DESI) BAO in combination with CMB constrained the sum of neutrino masses to $M_{\nu}<0.072\,{\rm eV}$ at 95$\%$ confidence level\footnote{Under the assumption of a $\Lambda$CDM model.} \cite{DESI_cosmology}.
 In this range of masses, the effect neutrinos have on the power spectrum ranges from a few percent in the lower limit of mass to up to 10 - 20$\%$ in the higher limit \cite{Massive_neutrinos_review}.
-Thus, in the era of high-precision cosmology, it is now unavoidable to take the added effect of massive neutrinos into account, putting the topic at the centre of cosmological modelling.
+Thus, in the era of high-precision cosmology, it is now unavoidable to take the added effect of massive neutrinos into account, putting the topic at the center of cosmological modelling. \CH{To do so, cosmological simulations including massive neutrinos (see for eg., Refs. \cite{Quijote,Carbone_2016,Liu_2018,Schaye_2023,10.1093/mnras/stad1657}) are employed to test the consistency of the state-of-the-art modelling of the LSS.}

 Our goal is to test the robustness of the standard pipeline employed to measure the BAO feature against assumptions about neutrino masses in the reference cosmology.
 Specifically, we test the effect of assuming an incorrect cosmology during the reconstruction process and at the template used for BAO modelling.
 The paper is organized as follows.
 In Section \ref{Sec:Methodology} we present the employed simulations and the methodology followed in this study, results are presented in Section \ref{Sec:Results} and we conclude in Section \ref{Sec:Conclusions}.